davidpatrickrose/au-limitation/README.md

 Here is an example of language importing the limitation of consequential loss.

-> Provider [covers liabilities (except for consequential loss)](http://lawpatch.org) to Customer for the Services, including liabilities caused by:
+> Provider <a href="https://github.com/lawpatch/au-limitation/blob/90bb197e3299a4025af8c3db50e33b3f291e66a2/au-limitation-2.md" target="_blank">covers liabilities (except for consequential loss)</a> to Customer for the Services, including liabilities caused by:
 - data loss;
 - software bugs, viruses and vulnerabilities; and
 - accessibility of any software or data.